Imran Hussain (British politician)

-Imran Hussain (born 7 June 1978) is a British Labour Party politician and a barrister.
-He became the Member of Parliament (MP) for the constituency of Bradford East after gaining the seat from the Liberal Democrats at the 2015 general election.
-He was re-elected to Parliament in 2017 and 2019.
-He is a member of the Socialist Campaign Group parliamentary caucus.
+Imran Hussain (born 7 June 1978) is a British Labour politician, and barrister who has been the Member of Parliament (MP) for Bradford East since 2015.

-Early life
+Early life and career

-Hussain was born and raised in Bradford, West Yorkshire.
-He attended local state-funded schools and as a teenager worked in Morrisons supermarket, sweeping floors and stacking shelves.
+Imran Hussain was born on 7 June 1978 in Bradford, West Yorkshire.
+He attended local state schools and as a teenager worked in Morrisons, sweeping floors and stacking shelves.

 Political career

-Councillor

 Hussain was a Labour councillor in the City of Bradford Metropolitan District Council having first been elected in 2002.
-In 2003, Hussain brought forward a motion to Bradford Council opposing the Iraq War.
+In 2003, Hussain brought forward a motion to Bradford Council opposing the Coalition Invasion of Iraq.

 In 2008, he was elected as Deputy Leader of the council's Labour Group.
 In 2010, when Labour took control of the council, he became Deputy Leader of Bradford Council and remained in that position for five years until the 2015 general election when he was elected to the House of Commons.

 Following his election to Westminster, Hussain rejected his council allowance, which he was entitled to, stating it was a "principled decision" as it would be wrong "to get two salaries" from public office.

-Bradford West by-election

-In 2012, Hussain was selected by Labour to contest Bradford West in the by-election caused by the resignation of the Labour incumbent, Marsha Singh, due to "serious illness".
-George Galloway of the Respect Party chose to stand at this by-election.
-Shortly before polling day, a leaflet was distributed in the constituency which asserted: "God KNOWS who is a Muslim.
-And he KNOWS who is not."
-It continued: "Let me point out to all the Muslim brothers and sisters what I stand for.
-I, George Galloway, do not drink alcohol and never have.
-Ask yourself if the other candidate [Imran Hussain] in this election can say that truthfully."
-The leaflet contained no identifying party logo or indication of the agent or printer, as required by law.
-Although a connection to the Respect Party candidate was initially denied, it was later confirmed that the document had been approved by Galloway.

-The election was unexpectedly won by Galloway with a large majority.